Customer Data Platform (CDP): A Need or Necessity?

 To get an elusive 360-degree view of the customer, and provide better customer experience, organizations needed a system which can pull customers data in one place and normalize it.
 It should also allow them to use it across different touchpoints.

 This necessity generated the spark to emerging technology which provided customer data in one place: Customer Data Platform (CDP).
-The CDP brought customer data from all the disparate sources into a single intelligent environment and created a synchronized well-integrated view of the customer.
+The CDP brought customer data from all the disparate sources into a single intelligent environment and created a synchronized well-integrated view of the customer to be able to perform customer data analytics.

 According to CDP Institute, CDP is a packaged software that creates a persistent, unified customer database that is accessible to other systems.

-1- In CDP, you can gather all the data which affects the customers and also add other data that impact customers, like weather data, economic trends, etc.
+- – In CDP, you can gather all the customer data and add other data that impact customers, like weather data, economic trends, etc.

 David Raab, Founder of CDP Institute said: “Customer Data Platforms are packaged software that helps companies solve a huge and growing problem: the need for unified, accessible customer data.
 Like most packaged software, a CDP reduces risk, deploys faster, costs less, and delivers a more powerful solution than custom-built alternatives… With careful planning, a CDP will provide the foundation your company needs in the years ahead to meet customer expectations for exceptional personalized experiences.”